 At JGHS, we are preparing the youth of this school-community for life as an adult.
 Becoming an adult following graduation from JGHS may include continuing education at a University/College, Technical School, or Apprenticeship Program, entering the workforce, or joining the military.
-Whatever the future holds, the staff at JGHS is determined to assist every student to grow socially, emotionally, and reach their fullest potential educationally.
+Whatever the future holds, the staff at JGHS is determined to assist every student to grow socially, emotionally, and to reach their full potential educationally.
 In order to accomplish these goals, we need to partner with the students and parents.
 This Student Handbook is a first step to understanding the expectations of students that will put them in the best possible position to succeed after graduation.
+Students tend to want certain freedoms but with those freedoms comes responsibilities.
+Being responsible, respectful, and good stewards of the building and the people in the building, including students, teachers, and staff, is the expectation of our students in order to have privileges.

-We look forward to partnering with parents and students for the 2020-2021 school year.
+We look forward to partnering with parents and students for the 2022-2023 school year.
 The JGHS Student Handbook will help you to become familiar with the general procedures, regulations, policies, and protocols for students.
 We believe the more informed the parents and students are about the expectations of this partnership, the more likely it is for students to reach their full potential.
 Hopefully, you will find this student handbook helpful for understanding the guidelines and responsibilities that will help to set you up for success.
-This handbook was created by with input from the faculty and staff at John Glenn High School to ensure that ALL STUDENTS have the opportunity for a successful 2020-2021 school year.
+This handbook was created with input from the faculty and staff at John Glenn High School to ensure that ALL STUDENTS have the opportunity for a successful 2022-2023 school year.
 Please contact us if there are any concerns with the contents of the student handbook.